-    The foam should be hot, but bearable to skin.
+The foam should be hot, but bearable to the skin.
 The high temperature allows to steam out the skin and hair, which facilitate cutting the bristle without irritations.
-Besides, with a good soaping the razor more easily strokes over the skin and dulls not so soon.
-That allows the hair to be cut more close to the skin.
+Besides, with a good soaping, the razor more easily strokes over the skin and dulls not so soon.
+That allows the hair to be cut more closely to the skin.
 So it is better to take measures that the temperature of the soap solution stayed high enough during all the shaving process.

 The foam is formed by rapid rotation of the brush clockwise.
-At the same time it is pressed to the bottom of the cup (the soap) with periodical strengthening and loosing the pressure.
-Such motion should be repeated till there is made enough foam.
+At the same time, it is pressed to the bottom of the cup (the soap) with periodical strengthening and losing the pressure.
+Such a motion should be repeated till there is made enough foam.
 The face is foamed with the same brush.

 The soap solution should be loose, plentiful and of medium thickness.
 Too thick and too liquid solutions are not suitable for soaping.
-Too liquid solution runs off the face and too thick one obstruct the gliding of the safety razor over the skin.
-The latter results in necessity to apply additional efforts, which leads to skin irritation and cuts.
+The too liquid solution runs off the face and too thick one obstruct the gliding of the safety razor over the skin.
+The latter results in the necessity to apply additional efforts, which leads to skin irritation and cuts.